metablaster/WindowsFirewallRuleset/README.md

 `Windows Defender Firewall with Advanced Security - Local Group Policy Object`

 2. To export using PowerShell run `Scripts\Backup-Firewall.ps1`\
-If you want to customize your export run `Export-RegistryRule` function located in `Ruleset.Firewall` module, which let's you customize your export in almost any way you want.
+If you want to customize your export see `Export-RegistryRule` function located in `Ruleset.Firewall` module, which let's you customize your export in almost any way you want.

 If you want to import rules, importing by using GPO is same as for export, and to import with